Summit Study Abroad

 Module 1: Foundations of International Business

-• Modes of market entry: exporting, licensing, franchising, joint ventures, wholly owned subsidiaries.
+• Market entry modes: exporting, licensing, joint ventures, wholly owned subsidiaries

 • Political and legal systems and their influence on business.